JiwaBumi/KomputasiParallelTeam2/algorithms/rabin-karp/README.md

-this folder for rabin karp code
+This folder for rabin karp algorithm
+For tutorial how to compile and execute, see the main README